rematch/rematch/docs/recipes/combineReducers.md

 ```

 We see that our reducers start to be big and pretty unreadable.
-Hopefully, we can separate our update function.
+Hopefully, we can separate our update functions.

 We can start to isolate our pure reusable functions